zellular-xyz/eigensdk-python/docs/source/eigensdk.chainio.rst

     :param instant_slasher_addr: The blockchain address of the instant slasher contract.
     :param delegation_manager_addr: The blockchain address of the delegation manager contract.
     :param avs_name: The name of the AVS for which the clients are being built.
-    :param prom_metrics_ip_port_address: The IP and port for Prometheus metrics.

 .. py:function:: build_all(config: BuildAllConfig, config_ecdsa_private_key: str) -> Clients